 The plan also allows Sun Life to motivate and encourage workers with disabilities to continue working after their rehabilitation benefits would normally run out.
 Rehab will help you get back to work.
 You should cooperate with their plans, as long as they respect your medical limitations.

-See Question 12 for more information on accommodation if you plan to go back to work.
+See Duty to Accommodate for more information on accommodation if you plan to go back to work.

 If you satisfy Sun Life's medical consultants that you meet the definition of total disability in the DI policy, you are eligible for DI benefits up to age 65.
 Again you will need concrete and convincing medical evidence.